Grupo-118-Tech-Challenge-Fiap-11SOAT/database-terraform-infra-grupo-118-fase-3/README.md

 # Introduction
-Repository to create the SQL Server database and SQL Server.
+Repository to create the SQL Server database and SQL Server for the Kubernetes API and Azure Function usage.

 # Create Service Principal
 ## Replace with your actual subscription ID